nodeSoftwares/Meio/README.md

 # Meio

-Meio is an free music player software for everyone on multiple plateform, this part is dedicated to discord rich presence integration
+Meio is a free cross-platform music player software, where you can listen the way YOU want to your favorite songs.

 ## Installation

-Get the lastest release of our code adapted with your os or compile it yourself for lastest update
+Get the lastest release of our code adapted with your os or compile it yourself for the nightly builds

 ## Tech Used
+- C#
+- dotnet 8.0

-**Based on** C#, dotnet 8.0, discord social sdk
+- discord social sdk

 ## FAQ

 #### Does it work on linux ?

-Obviously this app is based on C# and used avalonia for graphic interface so it work on linux, test on arch linux.
+As we are using C# and Avalonia, it should be available through all platforms (except mobile platforms at the moment).

 #### Which music service does it support

 Actually it support only get some basic information trough youtube music but in the future obviously we add music playing